 Sharon Stafford Metals

-It’s all about texture for Sharon Stafford in her metal, wire weaving and wire crochet work – visual and tactile textures.
-The feel of metal always draws her in, whether wire, sheet, smooth, textured, hammered, or woven.
+It’s all about texture for Sharon Stafford Metals – visual and tactile textures.
+The feel of metal always draws her in, whether wire, sheet, smooth, textured, hammered, woven or crocheted.
 And the visual pull of woven metal never ends – she has to get in closer, understand it, and of course, touch it.
 Most of Sharon’s work incorporates weaving, crocheting, foldforming, and/or hammering.
-Current explorations include studying how her fascination with forms and details in nature impact her art.
+Current explorations include studying how observations of forms and details in nature impact her work.